 2. Double-box fragile items

 Double-box fragile items within a larger box and include 3” of cushioning in and around the interior box.
-See our infographic for the best way to double-box.

 3. Restrict items from moving

 The correct placement of your cushioning is critical.
 And so is how much cushioning you use.
 Place the product in the middle of the box with ample cushioning on all sides.
 Use filler like crumpled newspaper, foam peanuts, or other cushioning material to keep your product from moving around.